-Hi, I'm Kev Quirk.
-I share my thoughts on this site from time to time.
-I ride motorbikes as much as humanly possible.
-I'm a cyber security professional by day, and tech nerd by night.
-I love Linux and open-source software.
+I'm Kev Quirk, a cyber security profession based in the UK.
+I share my thoughts and ideas on this site from time to time.
+I ride my motorbikes as much as humanly possible.
+I am a Linux and open source advocate.

 What can I say about bikes, except for the fact that I love them.
 I currently have a 2012 Kawasaki Versys 650, having recently sold my Honda CB1000R in favour of a car.
 Sacrilege, I know!